 london gaa football

 Gaelic Football

-London GAA football get the new Allianz Football League Division 4 season underway at Wexford in late January, before hosting Wicklow in Round 2 on Sunday 2 February with Limerick (Round 3), Longford (Round 5) and Carlow (Round 7) all due to visit the capital by the end of March.
+London GAA football got the 2025 Allianz Football League Division 4 season underway at Wexford in late January, before hosting Wicklow, Limerick and Longford at McGovern Park.
+They round off their season with the visit of Carlow in Round 7 at the end of March.

+london gaa football